vasusheoran/trends/README.md

 # trends
-Python and angular app to visualize market trends.
+Go and angular based app to visualize market trends.